domenico-piol/SCCstore/kustomize/README.md

 ### Prepare
 1. Create Fedora VM
 Do this in the `sccstore` namespace, add the `fedora` SSH Public Key (from ~/.ssh/) in "Scripts" section in the creation step!!!
+Or manually: `oc create secret generic fedora-key --from-file=fedora.pub=/Users/domenico/.ssh/fedora.pub`

-Name the VM "pg-database"
+Name the VM "pg-database" or you need to change the service-file..

 1. Install Ansible
 Login - `virtctl ssh -i ~/.ssh/fedora fedora@pg-database`